KevinTsaiCodes/nvidia-jetbot-workshop/Setup and First Boot/README.md

 #### 4. Power on your computer display and connect it.
 #### 5. Connect the USB keyboard and mouse.
 #### 6. Connect your Micro-USB power supply (5V⎓2A).
 The Jetson Nano Developer Kit will power on and boot automatically.
+## First Boot
+#### A green LED next to the Micro-USB connector will light as soon as the developer kit powers on.
+When you boot the first time, the Jetson Nano Developer Kit will take you through some initial setup, including:
+#### Review and accept NVIDIA Jetson software EULA
+#### Select system language, keyboard layout, and time zone
+#### Create username, password, and computer name
+#### Log in